Create Your Online Will & Estate Planning Documents

 Everyone Needs a Will

-No matter what your age, stage of life, or whether you have considerable or moderate assets, everyone needs a Will.
+No matter what your age, stage of life, or whether you have considerable or moderate property, everyone needs a Will.
 This important estate planning document allows you to legally designate who will manage your estate when you pass away, and how your assets will be distributed to your beneficiaries.
-Even if you decide to have a Trust, you will need a Pour-over Will in your Estate Plan.
+Even if you decide to create a trust, you will most likely need a Pour-over Will in your estate plan.
+Creating your legal will or legal will online now brings peace of mind later.

 Your Gentreo Plan Includes an Online Will